 Many people point to the passive data derived from the Vaccine Adverse Event Reporting System (VAERS) to condemn the safety of HPV vaccines.
 VAERS is considered “passive” because it does not separate temporal events (that is, an event that happens coincidentally after a vaccination) from causal events.
 VAERS is a system where individuals can report supposed (and sometimes actual) adverse events post-vaccination, to “prove” certain adverse events are related to the vaccination.

 The authors stated that first two years of VAERS data following the HPV quadrivalent “vaccine licensure found disproportional reporting venous thromboembolism (VTE).”
-VTE, which is a conditions where a blood clot breaks loose and travels in the blood, can be serious.
+VTE, which is a condition where a blood clot breaks loose and travels in the blood, can be serious.
 However, the possible association of HPV vaccine with VTE was evaluated in the active surveillance studies, mentioned above, and no association was found between vaccination and VTE.
+And there is no valid biological plausibility that there could be a relationship between Gardasil and VTE.

 But the problem is that VAERS reports can be made online, by fax or by mail, without medical records that assist in finding potential causal relationships.
 Passive data needs to be compiled and reviewed before we spend the time to seek out potential causality.
-Most of the VAERS data cannot be helpful in understanding risks of the HPV vaccine, especially long-term.
+Most of the VAERS data probably is not very helpful in understanding risks of the HPV vaccine, especially long-term.

 VAERS sometimes is used as a feel-good system for those who think that there’s a link between vaccines and something terrible, but without an active investigation, most of the data is not very useful, and it takes a lot of work to find data that might help form a hypothesis about Gardasil safety.